Claude Web Search Citations Return 404 or Wrong Page

 Step 7: Report systematically bad citations

-For repeated bad citations from a domain, file feedback via the thumbs-down on the message.
-Anthropic uses these signals to retrain ranking.
-Include the bad URL and the working one in the comment.
+For repeated bad citations from a domain, click the thumbs-down icon at the bottom of the response, pick an issue type, and submit — this shares the conversation with Anthropic, who use the signal to improve ranking.
+Put the bad URL and the working one in the comment.
+Report patterns, not one-offs.

 • The replacement URL loads and shows the quoted text or fact.